Women Who Make Us Want to be Fearless and Honest: 2018 Edition | Wealthsimple

 Women Who Make Us Want to be Fearless and Honest: 2018 Edition

 Our Money Diaries project is about the power of honesty.
-In honour of International Women's Day: some the most powerful moments from inspiring women we’ve interviewed over the past year.
+In honor of International Women's Day: some of the most powerful moments from inspiring women we’ve interviewed over the past year.

 Wealthsimple is an investing service that uses technology to put your money to work like the world’s smartest investors.
 In “Money Diaries,” we feature interesting people telling their financial life stories in their own words.